Mrlukerwilkinson/Dangling-DNS/README.md

 The script should search through your Azure DNS Zones and locate any DNS Records that contain the Microsoft Azure domains listed in Figure 1 above, and export the record name, type, value and DNS Zone to a CSV file for review.
 <br>
 <h2>✅📝✅ Check DNS Records for Dangling DNS entries</h2>
-Now we have a list of DNS records from the environment that contain the known Microsoft Azure domains used in common services such as App Service, it's time to perform a lookup of the domain(s) to determine if the domain exists in DNS.
+Now we have a list of DNS records from the environment that contain the known Microsoft Azure domains used in common services such as App Service, it's time to perform a DNS lookup of the domain(s) to determine if the domain is actually resolvable.

 To make this step easier and automate the process, we will grab the values from the CSV file created earlier, in particular, the domain's value.
-Export this list to a TXT file, with each domain on a separate line, and then update the input_file value in the below script with your file name / location.
+Export this list to a TXT file, with each domain on a separate line, and then update the input_file value in the below script with your TXT file name / location.

 The script below performs a <a href="https://linux.die.net/man/1/dig">dig</a> lookup on all domains listed in the TXT file, then reviews the header section of the output for the status field, then exports the domain and status to a CSV file for review.
 The common status values that you might encounter include:
 <ol>